AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 For a gen equal a 6 until 9 the fitness is 2

 The results are:
-Generation with the best fitness in a chromsome 2459<br>
+Chromosome with the best fitness in the generation 2459<br>
 159.2 seg -> printing fitness and gens.

 In the sixth intent we tried the next function: